Advanced-Computer-Lab-2022/karimarie/README.md

 9. rate and review a course

 *Corporate Trainee*
-<p>Same as <strong>Individual  Trainee </strong> but instead of payimg for  a course the corporate trainee requests a curse for which an admin can accept or reject based on the contract between the corporate and our website ,  and therefore they can't request a refund.
+<p>Same as <strong>Individual  Trainee </strong> but instead of paying for  a course the corporate trainee requests a course for which an admin can accept or reject based on the contract between the corporate and our website ,  and therefore they can't request a refund.
 Also, corporate trainees have no option of signing up,instead, they are added by the admins to the system.</p>

 *Admin*
 1. add another admin